localhostd3veloper/noobjs/README.md

 ```

 Resulting in
-`SyntaxError: identifier 'a' has already been declared.`
+`SyntaxError: Identifier 'a' has already been declared.`

 ```js
 var a = 10;